stac-utils/pystac/docs/api.rst

 :tutorial:`Adding New and Custom Extensions <adding-new-and-custom-extensions.ipynb>` for details):

-* :class:`pystac.extensions.base.SummariesExtension`: Base class for extending the properties in :attr:`pystac Collection.summaries` to include properties defined by a STAC Extension.
+* :class:`pystac.extensions.base.SummariesExtension`: Base class for extending the properties in :attr:`pystac.Collection.summaries` to include properties defined by a STAC Extension.
 * :class:`pystac.extensions.base.PropertiesExtension`: Abstract base class for extending the properties of an :class:`~pystac.Item` to include properties defined by a STAC Extension.
 * :class:`pystac.extensions.base.ExtensionManagementMixin`: Abstract base class with methods for adding and removing